Which Expression Has A Value Of

 When presented with multiple expressions and asked to identify which expression has a value of a specific number, the following methods can be employed:

-- Working Backwards: Start with the target value and perform the reverse operations to see if you can arrive at one of the given expressions.
-For example, if the target value is 10 and one of the expressions is x + 5, subtract 5 from 10 to get 5.
+4. Working Backwards: Start with the target value and perform the reverse operations to see if you can arrive at one of the given expressions.
+As an example, if the target value is 10 and one of the expressions is x + 5, subtract 5 from 10 to get 5.
 If x = 5, then the expression x + 5 has a value of 10.
 This method can be useful when the expressions are simple and the inverse operations are easy to perform.

-- Using Technology: Utilize calculators, computer algebra systems (CAS), or online tools to evaluate the expressions.
+5. Using Technology: work with calculators, computer algebra systems (CAS), or online tools to evaluate the expressions.
 These tools can handle complex calculations and simplify expressions automatically.
 Input the expressions and the values of the variables (if any) and compare the results to the target value.
-This method is particularly useful when dealing with complicated expressions or when accuracy is paramount.
+This method is particularly useful when dealing with complicated expressions or when accuracy is essential.

 Example Scenarios